lzear/votes/README.md

 **Random dictator**: Selects a random ballot that decides the ranking.

+**Bottom-two-runoff**: take the two options with the fewest first preference votes.
+The pairwise loser out of those two options is eliminated.
+Repeat.

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br /> Feel free to check